 Security considerations need to be accounted for when planning on using cloud resources to support CCSDS projects, and a good resource to understanding cloud is National Institute of Standards and Technology (NIST) 800-144, Guidelines on Security and Privacy in Public Cloud Computing.
 NIST provides a solid foundation to consider when utilizing cloud technologies.
 However, outside of general good security practices each agency within CCSDS will have their interpretation of the risks involved with cloud technologies and polices on using cloud.

-From a policy perspective many CCSDS participating agencies have varying approaches when considering cloud usage.
+From a policy perspective, many CCSDS participating agencies have varying approaches when considering cloud usage.
 See ANNEX B for a sample of polices that were provided by agencies within the Security Working Group.
 This list is not all encompassing of every agency within CCSDS but merely a sample for informational purposes.
 Policies also change with time therefore it is recommended to review the agency’s latest polices when considering using cloud technologies to perform CCSDS work.

-It should be determined if a cloud deployment is even feasible from a policy and security perspective.
-Generally within the context of CCSDS work, agencies are prototyping and performing testing to prove out what are public domain consensus standards that are under development.
+At the outset it should be determined if a cloud deployment is even feasible from a policy and security perspective.
+Generally, within the context of CCSDS work, agencies are prototyping and performing testing to prove out what are public domain consensus standards that are under development.
 In most cases the data and prototypes being developed are not sensitive.
 However, that is a case-by-case basis and should be considered when determining if cloud is a feasible option.
 If cloud is a feasible environment for a particular CCSDS project, then the following information, based on the pilot project by the Security Working Group, can be used as a guide / best practices.

-This following subsections will outline steps to be taken to be successful when using cloud-based technologies to perform CCSDS interoperability testing.
+The following subsections will outline steps to be taken to in order to be successful when using cloud-based technologies to perform CCSDS interoperability testing.
 The following need to be considered when using cloud in the context of CCSDS:

 Cloud Deployment Architecture